cdiraimondi/laikaboss-modules/scan_virustotal/README.md

 	vt_api_key = "YOUR KEY GOES HERE"
 ```

-* Modify dispatch.yara to include the module
+* Modify dispatch.yara to include the module.
+You can simply add SCAN_VIRUSTOTAL to the scan_modules variable for any file type you want to look up
 ```
 rule type_is_mz
 {